jro31/jethro-codes/_articles/projects/meals-of-change.md

 };
 ```

-And within this layout component lives a `checkLoginStatus` function:
+And within this `Layout` component lives a `checkLoginStatus` function:

 ```js
 // components/layout/Layout.js